dotnet/designs/proposed/flexible-http.md

 Huffman compression will be opt-in on a per-header basis.

-Content will be read and written directly to the `HttpConnection`, without using `Stream` or a `HttpContent`-equivalent, to avoid the associated allocations.
+Content will be read and written directly to the `HttpConnection`'s request type, without using `Stream` or a `HttpContent`-equivalent, to avoid the associated allocations.

 Expect Continue will not be implemented here, but full informational responses will be returned to allow the caller to implement their own Expect Continue processing.

-Callers must be able to implement connection pooling logic on top of this.
-This means exposing some features:

-    - Is a HTTP/2 stream available?
-        - E.g. if there are multiple connections, and one is fully booked, try another.
-    - Is GOAWAY being processed?
-        - E.g. to remove connection from being eligible for new requests.
-    - If an exception occurs, was the request possibly processed?
-        - E.g. to allow retry on another connection.

-The API must be efficient for forwarding scenarios, such as (reverse) proxies.

 ## Compositional APIs

 Compositional APIs are built on top of low-level APIs to provide additional features, as well as some opinionated implemenations.

-This will mean a `HttpConnection` that implements some features:
+Every higher-level feature that `SocketsHttpHandler` currently supports should have an implementation here.
+This will mean one or more `HttpConnection` that implements some features:

 - Automatic decompression.
 - Automatic redirects.